muhsin-k/country-directory-app/README.md

 # Country Directory Application

-Country Directory Application is a React native app build by using (https://countries.trevorblades.com/)](GraphQL API For Countries)
+Country Directory Application is a React native app built by using [GraphQL API For Countries](https://countries.trevorblades.com/)

 ## Installation